luciatoma/dynamic-filtering/README.md

 -   cd mobile
 -   yarn
 -   yarn start
--   The app sould open a new browser in the default browser.
+-   The expo UI will open in a new tab in the default browser.

 ### Running the tests